AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

   #   href: '#introduction'
 ---

 This playbook is a collaboration between the Federal Chief Information Security Officer Council Identity, Credential, and Access Management Subcommittee and the Digital Identity Community of Practice, and the DOD DARPA SemaFor Program team.
-For additional context and to request a conversation or demo of the tools mentioned within this document please contact [icam@gsa.gov](mailto:icam@gsa.gov).
+For additional context and to request a conversation or demo of the tools mentioned within this document please contact [icam@gsa.gov](mailto:icam@gsa.gov){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 <div class="usa-accordion usa-accordion--bordered">
   <h4 class="usa-accordion__heading">